Sciss/FScape-next/notes/ExIntegration.md

 ------

 Looking at the `FromAny` instances, we anyway support primitive values only for now.
-So there is now way to obtain that for an audio cue (right now).
+So there is no way to obtain that for an audio cue (right now).
 What we should probably do, is extend `FScape.Output.Writer` with a `value` method that gives `Any`.
 The `var value` in `OutputImpl` should be renamed to avoid confusion with primitive values.
 `updateValue` in `OutputResult` should also be renamed.
 Then we construct a method alternative to `withState` that